 David Arons is the Chief Executive Officer of National Brain Tumor Society.
-He also serves as the National Brain Tumor Society’s Chief Public Policy and Advocacy Officer.
-He previously served as the Director of Government Relations for the American Cancer Society in Minnesota and was the co-founder and Co-Director of the Center for Lobbying in the Public Interest.
+He previously served in leadership and external positions at the American Cancer Society in Minnesota, the Center for Lobbying in the Public Interest and at Independent Sector.
+As an attorney, he previously represented patients facing disabilities and serious health conditions.
 He is the author of several books, including Power in Policy: A Funder’s Guide to Advocacy and Civic Participation, Strengthening Nonprofit Advocacy, and A Voice for Nonprofits.
 He serves on the National Cancer Institute’s Council of Research Advocates and Clinical Trials Advisory Committee.
 In 2016, Mr. Arons was named to the Blue Ribbon Panel of experts selected to help advise the National Cancer Moonshot, being led by Vice President Joe Biden.

 Wendi Nance Huff

-Wendi Nance Huff serves as the National Brain Tumor Society’s Interim Chief Advancement Officer and oversees development strategy and execution for the organization’s health care platform and the Cure GBM and Pediatric Cancer Cure LLCs.
+Wendi Nance Huff serves as the National Brain Tumor Society’s National Industry and Corporate Development Officer and oversees development strategy and execution for the organization’s health care platform and the Cure GBM and Pediatric Cancer Cure LLCs.
 Ms. Nance is a senior-level development professional, who most recently served as the Associate Vice President of Institutional Advancement at the Morehouse School of Medicine (MSM).
 She has also served as the CEO of a South Carolina chapter of the YWCA, and is an active participant on several boards and committees in South Carolina.

-Michael Antonellis is the National Director of Marketing Communications at the National Brain Tumor Society.
-Mr. Antonellis is a creative leader and senior executive who develops and directs marketing strategy and vision as well as all communications programs for internal and external marketing, promotion, awareness, social engagement, and branding.
-He leads campaigns to drive public awareness and brand recognition, build deeper engagement and loyalty from volunteers and donors, generate revenue and stewardship, and promote organization-centric fundraising and research/advocacy progress.
-He previously served as Director of Marketing & Communications at Harte Hanks, an international digital marketing services company, and has held senior communications and public relations positions at CAD software provider VISTAGY (now Siemens), and Lois Paul & Partners, a leading high technology and biotechnology public relations agency.
+Michael Antonellis is Chief Marketing Officer at the National Brain Tumor Society.
+Mr. Antonellis is a creative leader and senior executive who develops and directs marketing strategy, vision, and all communications programs including online marketing, social engagement, and branding.
+He leads campaigns to drive public awareness and mindshare, build deeper engagement and loyalty from volunteers and donors, generate revenue and stewardship, and promote fundraising for research/advocacy progress.
+He previously served as Director of Marketing & Communications at Harte Hanks, an international marketing services company, and has held senior communications positions at VISTAGY (now Siemens), and Lois Paul & Partners, a high technology and biotechnology PR agency.

 National Director of Field Operations